shandilya22/GeminidSystems/README.md

-## LoginAutomation is a Selenium(Java) script to automate login process of Geminid Systems website.
+## A Selenium webdriver + Java script to automate login process of a website.

 ## Requirements